manimino/ducks/docs/quick_start.rst

 Function attributes
 -------------------

-You can also index on functions evaluated on the object, as if they were attributes.
+You can index on functions evaluated on the object, as if they were attributes.

 Find palindromes of length 5 or 7: